 Other Comparisons to Check Out

-After reviewing both providers on multiple facets, PureVPN emerges as victor and the best option for users.
+After reviewing both providers in this PureVPN vs VyprVPN comparison guide on multiple facets, PureVPN emerges as the victor and the best option for users.
 The provider does quite well, despite being incredibly budget-friendly.

 As such, I definitely recommend the provider to the readers.
-As far as VyprVPN is concerned, they still need to work on a lot of areas, before taking on names like PureVPN.
+As far as VyprVPN is concerned, it is good, but they still need to work on a lot of areas, before taking on names like PureVPN.